citrus/magick_title/README.md

 To Do
 -----

+* Better filenames so the same text can have multiple images
 * Write tests
 * Write documentation
 * Auto ActiveRecord integration (this will be a seperate HasImage gem)